 - Please note that due to current budgetary concerns, approval of this type of exception is extremely rare.

-In rare situations the development of campus research, training or public service programs or infrastructure may best be served by accepting a sponsored award at less than the applicable indirect cost rate.
-These situations may include, but are not limited to: small seed grants which may attract future larger awards; awards which include contributions of major equipment, or building renovation funds; awards for a community relations interest vital to the campus; supplements for a student services activity which the campus must provide; or other types of supplemental funding for an established campus program such as for library holdings, performances, or exhibits.
+“Vital Interest” exceptions have been eliminated by UCOP as an option for an exception.
+However, most reasons/items which typically in the past were classified as “Vital Interest” may now be considered as “Campus Determination”.
+Support for this type of exception request may include, but is not limited to: small seed grants which may attract future larger awards; awards which include contributions of major equipment, or building renovation funds; awards for a community relations interest vital to the campus; supplements for a student services activity which the campus must provide; or other types of supplemental funding for an established campus program such as for library holdings, performances, or exhibits.
+The determination of whether such request may be supported by the campus is done by Chancellor, or Chancellor Designee, prior to submission of the request to UCOP.

 Procedure to Seek Exceptions to Recovery of full Indirect Cost